Are you looking for a full review of River Safari Singapore?

 So, if you want to meet these giant but cutest Pandas, then you should visit this park.

 The above picture shows the bridge that links the two sides of River Safari Singapore.

 It’s a nice viewing deck surrounded by scenic waterscape and lush vegetation for great photo opportunities.

-Important Tips and Tricks Before Going to River Safari
+8 Important Tips That Will Help You Before Visiting River Safari

 Tip #1: Get Your River Safari Guide Map

 Before you start the fun, pick up your River Safari Map from the Visitor Services counter.

 This valuable piece is located just beside the entry gate.